A simpler explanation of the reflective properties of conic sections, by following light rays along local isosceles paths: Applying exactly the same argument to parabolas and hyperbolas

 \piccaption{A hyperbola. } \parpic[r]{ }

 Figure~\ref{fig:hyperbola} similarly shows two equal-length steps of $\delta$ being taken in order to move along the curve of a hyperbola.
 In this case, the difference between the distances to the two foci must remain constant.
 So, after taking a step of length $\delta$ directly away from the first focus, $F_1$, we can get back onto the hyperbola by taking an equal-length step directly away from the second focus, $F_2$.
 For this type of curve, light emanating from one focus will get reflected directly away from the second focus, rather than towards it as was the case for the ellipse.
-This somewhat different reflective property of a hyperbola turns out to be useful in combination with a parabolic reflector, in an astronomical instrument called a Cassegrain telescope \citep[ch.6]{downs}, a noteworthy example of which is the Hubble Space Telescope \citep{nasa}.
 As ever, the triangle shown in Fig.~\ref{fig:hyperbola} is only approximate, but the reflections become exact as $\delta$ tends towards zero.